terencechain/consensus-specs/specs/_features/ePBS/p2p-interface.md

 Topics follow the same specification as in prior upgrades.

 The `beacon_block` topic is modified to also support block with signed execution header and new topics are added per table below.

+The specification around the creation, validation, and dissemination of messages has not changed from the Capella document unless explicitly noted here.

 The derivation of the `message-id` remains stable.